JavierEspinosaP/evolution/README.md

 ## <div align="center">Features</div>

-- Interactive Simulation: Observe creatures as they move, grow, and interact with each other and their environment.
+- Interactive Simulation: Observe fishes as they move, grow, and interact with each other and their environment.
 - Responsive Design: The UI adapts to various screen sizes and devices, providing a seamless experience across platforms.
 - Dynamic Background Music: The simulation includes background music that users can control, enhancing the immersive experience.
 - Real-time Updates: The frontend communicates with the backend server to receive and display real-time updates on the simulation’s state.